 HCD's ESG program is currently distributed in accordance with the Emergency Solutions Grants Program State Regulations, California Code of Regulations Title 25, Division 1, Chapter 7.
-HCD is currently exploring alternate, more effective methods of distribution and may amend this Consolidated Plan to implement a new method of distribution in future years.
+HCD is currently exploring alternate, more effective MODs and may amend this Consolidated Plan to implement a new MOD in future years.